 Faculty members returning to active employment may be required to return at the beginning of a semester to minimize the disruption of classes or other assigned responsibilities.
 Any such delay in the resumption of regular assigned responsibilities will be compensated at the faculty member's base salary.
 A Tenured or Tenure-Earning or Continuing Contract Status faculty member returning to active status after being on long-term disability shall be entitled to return to the faculty member's former department for a period of one (1) year.
-A Term faculty member returning to active status after being on long-term disability shall be entitled to return to the faculty member's former member disability shall be entitled to return to the faculty member's former disability shall be entitled to return to the faculty member's former member.
+A Term faculty member returning to active status after being on long-term disability shall be entitled to return to the faculty member's former member disability shall be entitled to return to the faculty member's former member.